quicksilverfox/ResearchPowl/Readme.md

 > The final step is the hardest, but also the most important to create a visually pleasing tree.
 Sadly, I've been unable to implement two of the most well known algorithms for this purpose ... *[referring to two work of Sugiyama's algorithm]*

-I thought the resulting layout would be much more pleasant than the original with the magical algorithm, but unfortunately it was not necessarily true, which I realized after I implemented the core algorithm.
-So I added a features and a few other planned.
+I thought the resulting layout would be much more pleasant than the original with the magical algorithm, but unfortunately it is not true, which I realized after I implemented the core algorithm.
+So I added a few features and a few other planned.
 The forked version:

-- Eliminates most of the strange behaviors of original ResearchPal. (e.g. Some arrows turn when there's literally nothing blocking its way, arrows sometimes go through other nodes etc.).
-And hopefully it's better looking in general.
+- Eliminates most of the strange behaviors of original ResearchPal. (e.g. Some arrows make U-turns when there's literally nothing blocking its way, arrows sometimes go through other nodes etc.).
+And hopefully it's better-looking in general.
 - Guarantees that separate trees are placed separately, instead of relying on heuristics.
-- Guarantees that techs of different mods could be placed together.
+- Guarantees that techs of different mods could be placed together (See below).

-### New Settings
+### Settings

-- Align Nodes Closer to Prerequites: The heuristic will place nodes closer to their prerequisites instead of children (This affects the layout heuristic which unfortunately does not guarantee anything, could result in some drastic change).
-Default is false.
+- **Align Nodes Closer to Prerequites**: The heuristic will place nodes closer to their prerequisites instead of children (This affects the layout heuristic which does not guarantee anything, could result in some drastic change).
+Default is `false`.
-- Group Techs from the Same Mod: Put techs from mods separately from the vanilla techs.
+- **Group Techs from the Same Mod**: Put techs from mods separately from the vanilla techs.
 Currently group all vanilla expanded mods together.
-Default is true.
+Default is `true`.
     + Currently this mod groups all vanilla expanded series techs (based on the name of the mod "Vanilla XXX Expanded - YYY) together if this feature's turned on.
 It is only a temporary solution for mod grouping.
-- Minimum Separate Mod Techs Count: With the option above enabled, it determines the minimal amount of the techs of a certain mod for it to be placed separately from vanilla tech tree (so that mods adding very few techs will still be placed with the main tree).
-Default to 5 (So a mod with 5 techs or more will be placed separately).
+- **Minimum Separate Mod Techs Count**: With the option above enabled, it determines the minimal amount of the techs of a certain mod for it to be placed separately from vanilla tech tree (so that mods adding very few techs will still be placed along with the main tree).
+Default is `5` (So a mod with 5 techs or more will be placed separately).

 ### Planned Features

 - Configurable modded techs grouping. ("I want EPOE and A-dog-said placed together!" etc.)
-- Not limits the position of techs to be integer coordinate in a grid.
+- Not limiting the position of techs to be integer coordinate inside the grid.
 - Less-messy and more-readable arrows (Not exactly sure how to do that though).
 - Legacy code cleanup.